wion/tWriter.tmbundle/README.md

 That last one is subjective.
 You won't find line numbers in iA Writer, nor any distracting gutter at all.
 A gutter remains in TextMate, however, even if line numbers or hidden.

-Be aware that fonts and font size are controlled via the tWriter themes.
 There is no need to mess with font settings under View > Font > Show Fonts.

-But, so you know, if you look in font settings, you will see that 'iA Writer Duo S' is selected at size 18 (point).
+But, if you look in font settings, you will see that the ’iA Writer Duo S' font is selected at size 18 (point).
 It is reading what is defined in the themes.
-You could override that by changing font settings under the View menu, but that defeats the point of using the tWriter bundle.
+You could override that by changing font settings, but that defeats the point of the tWriter bundle.

 ### Set Interlinear Spacing